 Stop 9: London Waterbus Company (Little Venice)

 We’ve placed these next two stops on the map to give you a sense of where this next transit route will take you.
 A waterbus service runs along Regent’s Canal from the Little Venice area to Camden Town.
 The trip takes about 45 minutes and is a unique way to experience London as you travel to your next neighborhood to explore more attractions.
-This canal trip *will* sell out but it’s incredible value for the experience.
+This canal trip will sell out but it’s incredible value for the experience.
+Book your tickets ahead of time before everyone else snags them.

 (image via London Waterbus Company Little Venice)